-The graduate division offers programs leading to master’s degrees through the Schools of Business, Education, Engineering, Science, and Continuing and Professional Studies.
-In fall 2011 the College launched an M.B.A. program for qualified Manhattan undergraduate students, and in 2015 the M.B.A. opened its doors to external candidates looking to pursue the program.
-The M.B.A. also offers a Bridge Program to non-business degree students to help them fulfill the prerequisites of the M.B.A.
+The graduate division offers programs leading to master’s degrees through the Schools of Business, Education and Health, Engineering, Science, and Continuing and Professional Studies.
+In fall 2011, the College launched an MBA program for qualified Manhattan undergraduate students.
+In 2015, the MBA program opened its doors to external candidates looking to pursue the program.
+The MBA offers a Bridge Program to non-Business degree students to help them fulfill the prerequisites of the MBA program.
 Please visit manhattan.edu for more details.

-The School of Education is committed to the mission of Manhattan College to provide a contemporary, student-centered education that embodies the Lasallian traditions of scholarship, excellence in teaching, respect for individual dignity, and commitment to social justice.
+The School of Education and Health is committed to the mission of Manhattan College to provide a contemporary, student-centered education that embodies the Lasallian traditions of scholarship, excellence in teaching, respect for individual dignity, and commitment to social justice.
 The additional goal of the graduate programs is to prepare self-directed, reflective, scholarly professionals dedicated to the highest standards for themselves and those they serve.
 Professionals are prepared in the fields of counseling, school leadership, and special education.
-Starting in spring 2016, the School of Education will also offer a fully online option in Instructional Design and Delivery.

-Engineering graduate programs provide the academic and professional needs of those who are already engaged in engineering or those who, having completed their undergraduate degrees, desire to enter immediately into advanced study.
-The engineering graduate programs are intended to prepare professionals for advanced-level technical and administrative positions or admission to doctoral programs at other institutions.
+Engineering graduate programs meet the academic and professional needs of those who are already engaged in engineering or those who, having completed their undergraduate degrees, desire to enter immediately into advanced study.
+The Engineering graduate programs are intended to prepare professionals for advanced-level technical and administrative positions or admission to doctoral programs at other institutions.

-Manhattan College offers two master’s programs within its School of Science.
-The M.S. in Mathematics is designed for those who aspire to become secondary math teachers.
-The M.S. in Applied Mathematics—Data Analytics prepares students for careers in business, industry, and government.
+Manhattan College offers three master’s programs within its School of Science.
+The MS in Mathematics is designed for those who aspire to become secondary math teachers.
+The MS in Applied Mathematics—Data Analytics prepares students for careers in business, industry, and government.
 We launched our MS in Computer Science program in fall 2018.

 The Master of Science in Organizational Leadership program is designed to provide working professionals with the knowledge and skills essential for successful leadership in a variety of sectors.
 The 33-credit accelerated program focuses on the synthesis of theory and practice of leading organizations in diverse settings, including corporate, public, and nonprofit environments.
-The program’s framework affords students an opportunity to develop the conceptual tools necessary for leading effectiveness efforts.
-It takes 16–20 months to complete.
-Each course is seven weeks long.
+The program’s framework affords students the opportunity to develop the conceptual tools necessary for leading effectiveness efforts.
+It takes 16–20 months to complete and each course is seven weeks long.
 Classes meet once a week for four hours with supplementary work online.
-In addition to being offered in the hybrid format, the M.S. in Organizational Leadership will also be offered fully online starting in spring 2016.
+In addition to a hybrid format, the MS in Organizational Leadership is also offered fully online.

 Beginning made easy